 Drove around Issyk-Kul, were in salt lake, canyon Fairy Tale,

-on Barskaun waterfalls, in Grigorievsky Gorge, Cholpon-Ata in
+on Barskaun waterfalls, in Grigorievsky Gorge, Cholpon-Ata in the

-and after a year can be come.
+after a year can be come.

 Hi Peter, thanks for the Ala-Archa.